mk-fg/git-nerps/README.rst

 purposes.

-This tool is only designed to operate on really small files (up to a megabyte or a few), use gpg (and with assymetric keys) on any larger files.
+This tool is only designed to operate on really small files (up to a megabyte or a few), use gpg (and with assymetric keys) on any larger files, especially if you need good and proven security margin.

 ::